matheuspd/SCC0219---Web-Project/README.md

 #### Mockup (Will be updated constantly): https://www.figma.com/file/ChUXAvdSrFZn4HOzOO8cRY/Web-Project

 For now we have all the pages with some functional javascript in the login, products and cart pages.
+We did the backend but we are having problems to link it to the frontend side.

 ### Comments About the Code